phillipberndt/pqiv/README.markdown

  * pqiv now by default uses `nearest` interpolation for small images
  * Added actions and key bindings to control animation playback speed
- * Added a general archive backend for reading images from archives (this is experimental and won't be enabled automatically until at least 2.7 is released!
-Compile with --with-archive to enable.)
+ * Added a general archive backend for reading images from archives
  * Added a new action `goto_earlier_file()` to return to the image that was shown before the current one
  * Added a new action `set_cursor_auto_hide()` to automatically hide the pointer